MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 - The Seven Churches.md

 ==Revelation 2:21==
 https://www.bible.com/bible/111/REV.2.21

 >'So I will cast her on a bed of suffering, and I will make those who commit adultery with her suffer intensely, unless they repent of her ways. '
 ==Revelation 2:22==
 https://www.bible.com/bible/111/REV.2.22

 >'I will strike her children dead.
 Then all the churches will know that I am he who searches hearts and minds, and I will repay each of you according to your deeds. '
 ==Revelation 2:23==
 https://www.bible.com/bible/111/REV.2.23

+This is saying that God will strike the fruit of w

 >' Now I say to the rest of you in Thyatira, to you who do not hold to her teaching and have not learned Satan’s so-called deep secrets, ‘I will not impose any other burden on you, '
 ==Revelation 2:24==